CyberBrick-Official/CyberBrick_Controller_Core/docs/cyberbrick_core/start/index.rst

 3. Basic Usage
 --------------

-On the Controller Core, you can use MicroPython to control peripherals such as GPIO, I2C, and PWM.
+On the Multi-Function Core Board, you can use MicroPython to control peripherals such as GPIO, I2C, and PWM.
 For example, to light up the onboard RGB, to light up the onboard RGB, Make it light up the red light: